 2. When you realize you don’t love them anymore

 As mentioned above, an unfaithful partner can destroy your faith in love.
 When confronted with infidelity, try to recognize what your feelings really are.
-Has the betrayal caused hurt to your ego or your inner self?
+Has the betrayal hurt your self-esteem?
 Do you feel utterly crushed or can you assess the situation objectively?

 Falling out of love after infidelity is an extremely common response as you may question the whole point of investing your emotions in a person who does not return them.
-When you realize you don’t feel for them anymore is when you walk away from infidelity, because it caused you so much pain.
+When you realize you no longer have feelings for them is when you walk away after infidelity.

 3. When neither of you feels like working on it

-Repairing a damaged relationship requires intent, will and hard work.
-It may involve many things from having honest yet difficult conversations to actually seeking outside help from a therapist.
+Repairing a damaged relationship requires intent, will, and hard work.
+It may involve many things, from having honest yet difficult conversations to seeking help from a therapist.
 When a betrayal wrecks the foundation of a relationship, it is important to figure out if your marriage is worth saving.

-If you feel completely drained emotionally or mentally, it may be an indicator of when to walk away after infidelity.
-Perhaps, internally both of you know that it is time to pull the plug and no amount of intervention will save it.
+If you feel completely drained emotionally or mentally, it may be an indicator that it’s time to walk away after infidelity.
+Perhaps, internally, you both know that it is time to pull the plug and no amount of intervention will save it.

 4. When people who truly love you ask you to break it off